ad1107/yt-dlp-cutter/README.md

-# yt-dlp-cutter
+# Youtube Cutter (Based on yt-dlp)
+## (yt-dlp-cutter)

-Automatically cut videos from YouTube using yt-dlp and ffmpeg.
+Automatically download and cut video or audio from YouTube using yt-dlp and ffmpeg.

 Now with improved/maintainable script!

 ## Overview

-This project downloads a YouTube video and either saves the entire video or cuts out a specific segment based on user input.
+This project downloads a YouTube media and either saves the entire video/audio or cuts out a specific segment based on user input.
 It uses:
 - **yt-dlp** for downloading YouTube videos.
-- **ffmpeg** for processing the video.
+- **ffmpeg** for processing media files.
 - **tkinter** for GUI-based directory selection.
 - **requests** and **tqdm** for enhanced download progress display.